4.5.20 Household help

 4.5.20.1 Agent receives request

 Agents may receive a request for household services from a worker or their THP (e.g. physiotherapist Registered physiotherapist means a person registered under the Health Practitioner Regulation National Law to practise in the physiotherapy profession (other than as a student)., osteopath, chiropractor, or medical practitioner).
+It also includes an occupational therapist employed or contracted by a hospital registered with WorkSafe, who makes a recommendation for household help as part of the worker’s discharge from hospital.
 To satisfy the requirement of a referral for Household help, the Agent must receive the following forms:

 1. Household help request: Worker declaration.
 The worker completes and signs this form only once during their claim.
 This form provides additional details about the living situation and requirements of the worker, and can be completed on behalf of the worker if assistance is needed.